Physics and Mathematics BSc (Hons)

 QS Stars University Ratings

-- Studying physics and mathematics degree at Coventry University will provide you with the opportunity to delve into the laws governing the Universe, from a microscopic (particles and atoms) to an astronomical scale (planets and galaxies), and the diverse and beautiful language of mathematics required to describe the laws.
+• Studying Physics and Mathematics BSc (Hons) at Coventry University will provide you with the opportunity to delve into the laws governing the universe, from a microscopic (particles and atoms) to an astronomical scale (planets and galaxies), and the diverse and beautiful language of mathematics required to describe the laws.

-- Studying physics and mathematics will provide you with the opportunity to develop practical, experimental, and strong problem-solving skills.
-This may open the door, not only to careers in all areas of science, engineering, and teaching, but thanks to the transferable nature of the skills developed, graduates are also much appreciated in areas as diverse as data science, actuarial science, finance, and banking.
+• Studying physics and mathematics will provide you with the opportunity to develop practical, experimental, and strong problem-solving skills.
+This may open doors to careers in all areas of science, engineering, and teaching.
+Thanks to the transferable nature of the skills developed, graduates are also much appreciated in areas as diverse as data science, actuarial science, finance, and banking.

 What you'll study